 The tenements are reviewed for impairment whenever events of changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds it recoverable amount.
-In 2019, impairment loss reversal amounting to \$809,826 was for the tenements in NSW and in QLD which was revaluated by the GEOS Mining minerals Consultants.
+In 2020, impairment loss reversal amounting to \$451,940 was for the tenements in NSW and in QLD which was revaluated by an independent minerals consultant.